dhammarstrom/dhammarstrom/README.md

-As an Associate Professor at the [Inland University of Applied Sciences](https://www.inn.no), where my research interests revolves around uncovering factors that contribute to the diverse responses individuals exhibit to exercise training.
+As an Associate Professor at the [University of Inland Norway](https://www.inn.no), where my research interests revolves around uncovering factors that contribute to the diverse responses individuals exhibit to exercise training.
 My investigative approach is interdisciplinary, weaving together statistical methods, bioinformatics,